mobiletoly/go-oversync/docs/getting-started.md

 - `PullToStable()` drains complete bundles until the frozen `stable_bundle_seq` is reached.
 - `PullToStable()` rebuilds automatically through snapshot sessions if the server returns `history_pruned`.
+- committed-push replay that falls below the retained floor rebuilds from a snapshot while keeping the current source and acknowledging the already committed source tuple locally.
 - `Rebuild(ctx)` rebuilds through chunked snapshot sessions.
-- if durable source recovery is active, `Rebuild(ctx)` internally chooses the rebuild-plus-rotate path.
+- if stale/pruned, out-of-order, changed, or retired source recovery is active, `Rebuild(ctx)` internally chooses the rebuild-plus-rotate path and preserves frozen local intent.
 - `Detach()` clears synced local cache/state after a successful attached detach, restores dirty-row capture before returning, and reports blocked detach as a normal `DetachResult`.
 - local writes made after `Detach()` are captured immediately as anonymous pending rows and can be synced after a later `Attach()`.